 The culmination of Thursday’s opening ceremonies at USC Village was the unveiling of an instant landmark.
 As the ceremony neared its end, USC President C. L. Max Nikias, his wife Niki C. Nikias and sculptor Christopher Slatoff helped lift the red wrap from Hecuba, queen of Troy, punctuated by fireworks and the trumpets of the Trojan Marching Band.

 The grand opening of USC Village included full fanfare, remarks from campus and community speakers, and the unveiling of a new campus icon: Hecuba, Queen of Troy.
 Watch the archived event footage on USC’s YouTube Channel.

 Chef Nathan Martinez is enthusiastic when he talks about the offerings, which include a Mediterranean bar with hummus, baba ghanoush, fresh Greek olives, marinated sun-dried tomatoes and artichokes, along with pasta salads.
-“We’re taking it to a higher level, with a restaurant feel,” he said.
 “When these students graduate, we hope they take these healthier eating habits with them.”

 The latest drone video shows what passers-by already know: USC Village is almost complete.
 Take a look, from the air.

 With resumes in hand and best faces forward, thousands of local residents came to interview with recruiters from USC Auxiliary Services for jobs at USC Village.

 USC alum Kevin Ramsey began his construction company in a garage; now he’s a major subcontractor for the university and his daughter, also a Trojan will soon enter medical school.

 The $700 million residential and retail complex, which opens in fall 2017, is on the former location of the University Village shopping center.